Crockett County License Hearing Guide

 Possible Outcomes

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under specific conditions (e.g., to and from work).
+- Restricted/Hardship License Granted: In some cases, the hearing officer may grant a restricted or hardship license, allowing you to drive under specific circumstances (e.g., to and from work or school) even while your license is suspended.

 Hardship/Restricted License in Tennessee

-- What You Can Drive For: Restricted licenses typically allow you to drive only for specific purposes, such as:
+- What You Can Drive For: Restricted licenses typically allow you to drive only to and from:

-- Costs and Application Process: The cost of a restricted license varies.
-You'll need to apply through the Tennessee Department of Safety and Homeland Security and provide documentation to support your need for a restricted license.
+- Costs and Application Process: Contact the Tennessee Department of Safety and Homeland Security for specific information on the costs and application process for a restricted license.

 Getting Your License Back